CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Experiments

 \section{Experiments}

-We evaluate our method on two tasks: screwdriver recovery and nut recovery.
-We aim to design our experiments to answer (1) whether incorporating implicit contact features can facilitate RL training and improve catching performance; (2) whether CADRE generalizes to unseen objects sampled from a different distribution; and (3) whether CADRE can be deployed on robot hardware.
+We evaluate our method on two tasks: screwdriver recovery and hole-on-peg (inverted peg-in-hole) recovery.
+We aim to design our experiments to answer (1) whether incorporating implicit contact features can facilitate RL training and improve catching performance; (2) whether defining IRA facilitates the recovery performance, (3) whether CADRE generalizes to unseen objects sampled from a different distribution; and (4) whether CADRE can be deployed on robot hardware.